Wise Blood: Popular culture

 The professional name of singer-songwriter Natalie Laura Mering, Weyes Blood, was inspired by the novel.

-A Melbourne musician used the pseudonym Onie J. Holy, a con artist/preacher in Wise Blood.
+Melbourne musician Keith Glass used the pseudonym Onie J. Holy, a con artist/preacher in Wise Blood.
 An album God, Guns and Guts was released in 1987.

-Heavy metal band Corrosion of Conformity released an album entitled "Wiseblood" in 1996.
+Heavy metal band Corrosion of Conformity released an album entitled Wiseblood in 1996.

 PJ Harvey cited the novel as a huge inspiration for her writing on her 1995 album To Bring You My Love.